pascal-felique/NNCV/README.md

 We have used the Fast-SCNN model architecture for training semantic segmentation on the Cityscapes dataset.

+The focus of the training is to achieve a high efficiency and at the same time meet the minimum model performance.

 This repository contains the modifications and training scripts that were used for training the models.

 The trained models and slurm job outputs are provided as well.